AdobeDocs/commerce-operations.en/help/security-and-compliance/shared-responsibility.md

    >[!NOTE]
    >
-   >The merchant's PCI compliance builds upon the PCI certifications of Adobe Commerce on cloud infrastructure and the cloud hosting provider in order to minimize the areas that must be reviewed.
+   >The merchant's PCI compliance builds upon the PCI certifications of Adobe Commerce on cloud infrastructure and the cloud hosting provider to minimize the areas that must be reviewed.

 - Running PCI ASV scans and remediating issues in the core Adobe Commerce on cloud infrastructure code and platform
 - Monitoring all application activities that might reveal a potential security threat, including penetration testing, vulnerability scans, and logs
 - Monitoring and responding to security incidents, including forensics, remediation, and reporting related to the merchant's Adobe Commerce on cloud infrastructure solution and user accounts
-- Obtaining a DNS provider as well as configuring and maintaining any merchant-specific DNS records
+- Obtaining a DNS provider and configuring and maintaining any merchant-specific DNS records
 - Running performance tests on the customized application
 - Securing access to the platform accounts, instance access, and application
 - Testing and QA of the custom application